webreinvent/vaah-docs/docs/vaahcms-2/backend/permissions.md

 [[toc]]

 ## Purpose
 Depending on their roles, the decisions made by the application owner and the system administrator, and other factors, permissions allow users to access particular aspects of the application.
-Permissions control which actions users are allowed to perform on your website, such as viewing, editing, and changing configuration.
+Permissions control which actions users are allowed to perform on your application, such as viewing, editing, and changing configuration.
 Each permission has a name (for example, View published material) and only permits a single activity or a small group of related actions.

 ## Features & Demos